the practice of checking a person at regular intervals for signs or genetic predisposition of a condition before any symptoms have developed.

 Sheehan's syndrome is a rare condition affecting the pituitary gland that occurs as a result of heavy bleeding during or after childbirth.

-Somatostatinomas are rare tumours that arise from specialised cells in the pancreas or duodenum (first part of small intestine) that produce large amounts of the hormone somatostatin.
+Somatostatinomas are rare neuroendocrine tumours that arise from tumour cells originated from specialised hormone-producing cells in the endocrine pancreas and duodenum (first part of small intestine).